What's the difference between normal email and Mediref's send to email feature?

-1. Mediref to Mediref correspondence is definitely more secure (and more reliable - email, we have found tends to go missing a lot!).
+1. Mediref to Mediref correspondence is definitely more secure (and more reliable!).
 We started out Mediref 3 years ago with just this one option, but quickly found that there was zero chance of anybody jumping into one system without a transitionary method in place.

 2. The link sent by email expires, after which it is no longer accessible.
 Something not available in email.
 We could, upon request, expire a wrongly sent/misplaced email token if required - the ability to do this from your dashboard is in the works.

 3. Sensitive health information is kept within our servers, rather than getting sent via mail servers which tend to be distributed around the world.
 Australian Privacy Act requires the health information component to stay within Australia.